cuba/IV/README.md

 # IV
-A simple framework for the IV design pattern
+A simple framework for the IV design pattern.
+The IV pattern is based off of VIPER minus all the fluff and removes potential for baklava code by enforcing strong walls between layers.

 ## Example